alphagov/govuk-import-export-prototype/answer/order-customs-declaration-reports.markdown

 You must keep records of your customs declarations if you export goods outside of the EU.

-You can buy reports that summarise your declarations to help with your record keeping responsibilities.
+You can buy reports from HM Revenue and Customs (HMRC) that summarise your declarations to help with your record keeping responsibilities.

 You can either order: